RebelToolbox/RebelDocumentation/tutorials/networking/webrtc.rst

 Local signaling example
 ^^^^^^^^^^^^^^^^^^^^^^^

-This example expands on the previous one, separating the peers in two different scenes, and using a :ref:`singleton <doc_singletons_autoload>` as a signaling server.
+This example expands on the previous one, separating the peers in two different scenes, and using a :doc:`singleton </tutorials/scripting/singletons_autoload>` as a signaling server.

 ::